Marcel Martin's Primo (was Titanix and Certifix)

 Descriptive Data: (report abuse)

-Marcel Martin's Titanix (Fall 2000), and its current incarnation Primo (Fall 2001), are programs that will test numbers that are not of any special form.
+Primo is a program that will test numbers that are not of any special form.
 This is far more difficult (and slower) than doing so for primes n with special forms (e.g., those where n+1 factors nicely).
-Martins progam has been used to find most of the "general primes" with record size.

 Unverified primes are omitted from counts and lists until verification completed.